LOADING ...

 Well, here's luck, and landlord, my best regards to you.

-"You've treated me kindly and I'd like to tell you how
+"You've treated me pretty kindly and I'd to tell you how

 I to be the dirty sot you see before you now

-As I you once, I was a man with a muscle, frame and health
+As I told you once, I was a man a muscle, frame and health

 And, but for a blunder, to have made considerable wealth.

-But an artist and for my age, was pretty good
+But an and for my age, was rated pretty good

-gradually I saw the star of fame before my eyes.
+'Coz gradually I saw the of fame before my eyes.

-"I made a picture perhaps seen, 'tis called the 'CHASE OF FAME'
+"I made a picture perhaps you've seen, 'tis called the OF FAME'

-It brought me fifteen hundred pounds and to my name
+It brought me fifteen hundred pounds and added to my

 And then I met a woman - now the funny part

-"Why don't you it's funny that the vagabond you see
+"Why you laugh? it's funny that the vagabond you see

-But 'twas so, and for a month or two, her smiles freely given
+But 'twas so, and for a month or two, her smiles were freely

-"Boys, did you ever see a girl for whom your you'd give
+"Boys, did you ever see a girl for whom soul you'd give

 With eyes like the of diamonds and a wealth of chestnut hair?

-If so, 'twas she, for there never was half so fair.
+If so, 'twas she, for there never was another so fair.

-"I was on a portrait one afternoon in May
+"I was working on a portrait one in May

 Of a fair-haired boy, a of mine, who lived across the way

-"It didn't long to know him and before the month had flown
+"It didn't take long to him and before the month had flown

-My friend had stole my darlin' and I was alone
+My friend had stole my and I was left alone

 And ere a year of had passed above my head

-The jewel I had treasured so, had tarnished and was dead.
+The jewel that I had so, had tarnished and was dead.

 "That's why I took to drink, boys - why, I saw you smile